Howard Carter: Later life

-After the clearance of the tomb had been completed in 1932 Carter retired from excavation work.
-He continued to live in his house near Luxor in winter and retained a flat in London but, as interest in Tutankhamun declined, he lived a fairly isolated existence with few close friends.
+After the clearance of the tomb had been completed in 1932, Carter retired from excavation work.
+He continued to live in his house near Luxor in winter and retained a flat in London, but, as interest in Tutankhamun declined, he lived a fairly isolated existence with few close friends.

-He had acted as a part-time dealer for both collectors and museums for a number of years.
+He had acted as a part-time dealer for both collectors and museums for several years.
 He continued in this role, including acting for the Cleveland Museum of Art and the Detroit Institute of Arts.

 Death

-Carter died at his London flat at 49 Albert Court, next to the Royal Albert Hall, on 2 March 1939, aged 64 from Hodgkin's disease.
+Carter died from Hodgkin's disease aged 64 at his London flat at 49 Albert Court, next to the Royal Albert Hall, on 2 March 1939.
 He was buried in Putney Vale Cemetery in London on 6 March, nine people attending his funeral.

 His love for Egypt remained strong; the epitaph on his gravestone reads: "May your spirit live, may you spend millions of years, you who love Thebes, sitting with your face to the north wind, your eyes beholding happiness", a quotation taken from the Wishing Cup of Tutankhamun, and "O night, spread thy wings over me as the imperishable stars".